EliasPh/GRINCH/the-actual-code/the-actual-code.md

 # What does webserver.py do?
-SpeedThis is a Python Flask web server that serves a web page with various routes.
+This is a Python Flask web server that serves a web page with various routes.
 The web server is created using the Flask library and the routes are defined using the `@app.route` decorator.
 The web server has several routes that are used to start and stop a sensor session, view data from the sensor session, create a CSV file from the data, and download the CSV file.

 The `index` route is the starting page of the web server.
 It renders an HTML template called `index.html` and passes in some data to be displayed on the page.
 The data includes the current time, the title of the web page, and whether or not a sensor session is currently running.